Step 1: CDFI Certification

 Note for Capital Magnet Fund Applicants: In order to be eligible to apply for a Capital Magnet Fund award, Applicants must either be a Certified CDFI as of the release date of the Notice of Funds Availability (NOFA) or be a non-profit organization with a principal purpose of developing or managing affordable housing.
 For additional eligibility information, see the current Notice of Funds Availability.

-Questions regarding Capital Magnet Fund Program may be directed to the CDFI Fund by e-mail to firstname.lastname@example.org; or by phone to (202) 653-0421.
+Questions regarding the Capital Magnet Fund program may be directed to the CDFI Fund by submitting a Service Request from your Awards Management Information System (AMIS) account.
+Non-AMIS users may contact the CDFI Fund’s Help Desk by e-mail to email@example.com; or by phone to (202) 653-0421.
 Please note this is not a toll free number.